alionurr/product_api_package/README.md

 # Product API Package

 This Laravel project integrates with an external product API package.
-Follow the steps below to set up and run the project.

 ## Requirements